MiguelReuter/pick_and_place/README.md

 # Abstract
 Python tools for creating an object data base for "Pick and Place" application for UR3 robot.
+Generated also URScript for Pick and Place.

 # Repository architecture
 ## Python scripts :